camassia-io/spring-boot-test-dbunit/README.md

 The following standalone example uses an In Memory H2 Database with Springs JdbcTemplate as the test subject.

 #### Using `DatabaseSetup` / `DatabaseTeardown` annotations

+These by default will load XML files you specify using the default DataSetLoader.
+The file types, & loader can be configured using Beans.
+See Customization below for more info.

 ```kotlin
 @SpringBootTest(
   classes = [